jun-xiao-mainlinestem/2026base/readme.md

 ### `setHeading(...)`

-This API set the robot to a specific heading.
+This API set the robot to a specific heading, e.g. when the auton routine starts.

 **Examples:**